 Dr. Olivier is a Hunt Institute Fellow, a researcher, engineer, and educator.
 As an adjunct professor at SMU’s Lyle Department of Electrical and Computer Engineering, Dr. Olivier brings over 30 years of experience in the areas of telecommunications and computer networking to his classes.
 As a Fellow at the Hunt Institute, Dr. Olivier leads research efforts into the application of transformational technologies to the Hunt Institute’s mission of developing sustainable and affordable technology solutions to local and global challenges.

 Dr. Olivier is the program lead for the Hunt Institute’s Maps4good/ MapInDallas effort.
 This project seeks to connect individuals in need with free service providers in Dallas to increase the number of eligible individuals taking advantage of local services.
 The maps created by MapInDallas will empower individuals to use the services available to them by providing them with tools and resources to seek out the services they require.

 Dr. Olivier is also the principal researcher for the Hunt Institute’s investigation into the use of AI to provide legal services to the underrepresented.
-This investigation is studying the applicability of AI systems known as expert systems, integrated with Web based technologies, to automate to simple legal tasks and improve access to legal resources for the underserved in Dallas.
+This investigation is studying the applicability of AI systems known as expert systems, integrated with Web-based technologies, to automate simple legal tasks and improve access to legal resources for the underserved in Dallas.